colinhacks/zod/README.md

       <br>
       <a href="https://astro.build">astro.build</a>
       <br>
-      <p>Astro is a new kind of static site builder for the modern web.
+      <p width="150px">Astro is a new kind of static site builder for the modern web.
 Powerful developer experience meets lightweight output.</p>
     </td>
   </tr>
   <tr>